debrawolford/plant-swap/README.md

 ### Hopeful Future Features

 * To allow users to message each other within the website, instead of needing to be forwarded to an external email client.
-* A feature to allow users to simply upload images for their personal system, instead of needing to copy and paste a URL from the web.
+* A feature to allow users to simply upload images from their personal device, instead of needing to copy and paste a URL from the web.
-* A section on the Account page which would allow users to edit their details (username, email, password, etc.)
+* A section on the My Account page which would allow users to edit their details (username, email, password, etc.)
 * Back-end form validation.
 At the moment the forms are only validated on the front-end which isn't secure.
-* A confirm password field when registering a new account, at the moment new visitors only need to fill their password in once.
+* A "Confirm Password" field when registering a new account, at the moment new visitors only need to fill their password in once.

 [Back to Top](#table-of-contents)